droka/home-chain/README.md

 It is a server based SPA (Single Page Appilcation)
 - Database is a mongodb.
 Business data objects are json objects

-  Example (A Topic object in the db):
+  Example (a Topic object in the db):
 ```
 {
     "_id" : "HZLyywrw9Sppt7Z7g",